 States, Union Territories and Capitals of India: India is the seventh largest country and is the second-most populated country (after the People’s Republic of China) in the world.
 India currently has 28 states and 8 Union Territories within its boundaries.
 It functions as a sovereign, secular, democratic republic with a Parliamentary Governance system.
 India boasts a rich cultural history with diverse traditions and languages.
-This article by Veranda RACE offers a macroscopic overview of the states, union territories and capitals of India in a detailed manner for competitive exam aspirants.
+This article by Veranda RACE offers a macroscopic overview of the list of states, union territories and capitals of India in a detailed manner for competitive exam aspirants.

 India is a federal country consisting of 28 states.
 Indian states have their own elected governments and are self-governing.
 They are headed by a Chief Minister of State.
 Indian states are also divided into districts and they are further divided into blocks and panchayats.